parsonsmatt/parsonsmatt.github.io/_posts/2015-03-19-rails_to_yesod_i.markdown

 1. Creating a JSON API
 2. Converting the front end to a SPA that consumes the JSON API
 3. Creating a Yesod JSON API that mirrors the MelodyScout API

+(EDIT 4-11-2015: this project is actually WAY bigger than I thought it'd be, so it's getting put off til I have way more confidence in Haskell and Yesod.)